Frequently asked questions

-The Resource Works project is inspired in part by the findings of a 2013 appraisal of British Columbia's economic future initiated by the Business Council of British Columbia and the British Columbia Chamber of Commerce.
-(Resource Works is independent of these two organizations.)
+Resource Works was inspired in part by the findings of a 2013 appraisal of British Columbia's economic future initiated by the Business Council of British Columbia and the British Columbia Chamber of Commerce, although Resource Works is independent of these two organizations.

 Called the Shared Prosperity project, the appraisal began with a diverse group of community leaders — from academia, business, non-governmental organizations, entrepreneurs and labour — who consulted across the province about the concerns of BC families, many of whom have accumulated higher levels of debt and feel themselves to be under increasing financial pressure in their day-to-day lives.

 The group, chaired by former provincial finance minister and Simon Fraser University chancellor Carole Taylor, supervised seven regional workshops to ensure regional voices were heard.
 They came back with a number of findings, organized around three themes:

 A broad consensus emerged around the importance of creating new economic opportunities in order to ensure continued prosperity.
 This involves adapting to new economic conditions, moving boldly to capture emerging opportunities that support companies and governments to make smart investments to strengthen the province’s long-term productivity and competitiveness.

 There was also widespread agreement that simply generating prosperity is insufficient; BC must also ensure that its benefits are shared in an appropriate manner.
 Understandably, there are conflicting ideas about how this might best be done, particularly concerning how far the government should go to redistribute wealth.